New York, NY 10036

 With the use of a GroundRunner, no customer data will ever be transmitted through OneCloud's cloud service.

-CloudRunners interface directly with supported cloud technologies.
-As such, data will be transmitted through OneCloud's service.
+CloudRunners interface directly with supported cloud technologies and data will flow through OneCloud's service.

 On-premise and cloud integration